BEST SOLAR FLOOD LIGHTS 2022

 These settings are very similar to ones provided by the Litom solar light, with the only noticeable difference being that this solar light illuminates for 20 seconds when motion is detected while Litom light only for 15 seconds.

-The situation with the manufacturer/brand of the fixture is very similar to the previous light, however, Albrillo says that they will provide an 18 month warranty for the product, which is very rear for a solar light (usual warranty period of a solar light is 12 months).
+The situation with the manufacturer/brand of the fixture is very similar to the previous light, however, YiShuo says that they will provide an 18-month warranty for the product, which is very rear for a solar light (usual warranty period of a solar light is 12 months).

-What we didn’t like about Albrillo 38 LED light.
+What we didn’t like about YiShuo 38 LED light

 All in all, this is a very good solar wall mounted light which will illuminate your front doors, porch, deck, patio, shed or any other place at night.
 While the motion sensor itself works very well, we didn’t like the button that you have to use to change the lighting modes, because it sometimes confuses you which setting you have actually turned on.
 On the other hand, the button itself is placed in a very convenient and easy to access place in front of the light.